ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 ## Try out the API
 {:#try_api}

-Along with the UI, you can also do predictions using the API scoring endpoint.
+Along with the UI, you can also do predictions using the API scoring endpoint by exposing the deployed model as an API to be accessed from your applications.

 1. Under **Implementation** tab of the deployment, you can see the *Scoring End-point*, code snippets in various programming languages, and API Specification.
 2. **Copy** the *Scoring End-point* in a notepad for future reference.